 Blended Learning

-The aim of our online and blended learning model is to support students of the new curricular languages, in particular those students in senior cycle who wish to sit their LC in a language they can’t access in their school.
+A “blended” approach to teaching and learning blends online, face-to-face, and self-directed learning.
+This approach ensures accessibility for students who would otherwise have limited access to a subject.
+The aim of our online and blended learning model is to support students of the new curricular languages, in particular students who wish to sit their Leaving Certficate in a language they cannot access in their school.

-If you are interested in finding out more about these, or you are interested in exploring language teaching and learning in a blended way for your schools please contact us.
+If you are interested in finding out more about blended learning, or if you would like to explore language teaching and learning in a blended way in your school, please contact us.

-PPLI are also currently involved in a number of pilot projects for online and blended models of language teaching and learning.
+PPLI is currently involved in a number of pilot projects for online and blended models of language teaching and learning, such as the Polish for Leaving Certificate Blended Learning Project, and blended Saturday Leaving Certificate Classes in Chinese and Portuguese.
 These pilots will inform the future development of additional courses and modules.

 In response to challenges encountered in introducing Polish as a Leaving Certificate Subject, Post-Primary Languages Ireland (PPLI), in partnership with Cavan and Monaghan Education and Training Board (CMETB) and H2 Learning, has implemented a pilot blended learning project focused on Polish in CMETB schools.
 The project now encompasses six schools, and ensures accessibility for students who would otherwise have limited access to this emerging subject.
 It is led by Paddy Flood, Director of Schools, CMETB, and Dr Kenia Puig i Planella, Education Officer, PPLI.

-The pilot aimed to develop an alternative blended provision model (with both online classes and face-to-face sessions) for students who do not have access to the curriculum in schools.
+This pilot aims to develop an alternative blended provision model (with both online classes and face-to-face sessions) for students who do not have access to the curriculum in schools.
 Two groups of 5th-year students have been selected across the country to participate in this two-year pilot project.

 Good Practice Examples